Virtual-Lab/playcloud1/README.md

 - Pure Data (communication over OSC)

 Then, open either of the clients and try sending messages.
 Other clients that have subscribed to the right address should receive these messages.

 To open the web page (websocket client), just go to [http://localhost:8000/index.html](http://localhost:8000/index.html).

-All the code for the web page is in [pages/index.html](https://github.com/sebpiq/rhizome/blob/master/examples/base/pages/index.html) once you got the example working, you can just modify the html/javascript there to fit your needs.
+All the code for the web page is in [pages/index.html](https://github.com/sebpiq/rhizome/blob/master/examples/base/pages/index.html)